-SFU Library's Writer in Residence program
+SFU Library's Non-Fiction Writer in Residence program

-The SFU Library Non-Fiction Writer in Residence emphasizes the power of non-fiction writing to share knowledge beyond academia, enhancing the SFU community's capacity to tell compelling research and scholarship stories.
+The SFU Library Non-Fiction Writer in Residence program emphasizes the power of non-fiction writing to share knowledge beyond academia, enhancing the SFU community's capacity to tell compelling research and scholarship stories.
 This complements the Library's growing activities in the area of knowledge mobilization.

-The Writer in Residence will:
+The Non-Fiction Writer in Residence will:

-Showcase non-fiction writing that brings scholarship to a public audience through public events
+- Showcase non-fiction writing that brings scholarship to a public audience through public events

 - Offer opportunities for SFU graduate students, postdoctoral fellows, faculty, and staff to receive feedback and support on their own public writing projects

-About Mark Winston, the 2020/2021 Writer in Residence
+About Eternity Martis, the 2022 Non-Fiction Writer in Residence

 Manuscript consultations with the Writer in Residence